 If you are not certain that an E-mail you received came from Social Security or one of our marketing partners, DO NOT click the links.
 Instead go directly to the Social Security website, www.socialsecurity.gov, and click on the my Social Security icon.

 How to detect a fraudulent E-mail message:

-- Look for poor word choice, phrasing, spelling, or extra words that are not needed in the text.
+- Look for poor choices in wording, phrasing, spelling, or extra words in the E-mail text.

-- Do not open or respond to E-mails requesting personal information.
-No reputable business or public agency will ever ask you for personal information in an E-mail address.
+- Never respond to E-mails requesting personal information.
+No reputable business or public agency will ever ask you for personal information in an E-mail.

 - Only go to websites you trust and never click on links that appear suspicious.
 Criminals use phony websites and links to trick you into giving them personal information or downloading viruses or spyware.

-For more information about "phishing," go to Onguard Online.
+For more information about "phishing," go to OnGuard Online.